-Series INTERCEPTING Meaning INTERCEPTED Meaning

-Aircraft Signals Aircraft Responds

-1 DAY or NIGHT - You have DAY or NIGHT - Understood,

-Rocking aircraft and been Rocking aircraft, will comply.

-flashing navigational intercepted. flashing

-lights at irregular Follow me. navigational lights

-intervals (and landing at irregular intervals

-lights in the case of a and following.

-helicopter) from a

-position slightly

-above and ahead of,

-and normally to the

-left of, the intercepted

-aircraft (or to the right

-if the intercepted

-aircraft is a

-helicopter) and, after acknowledgement, a

-slow level turn,

-normally to the left

-(or to the right in the

-case of a helicopter)

-on the desired

-heading.

-Note 1

-Meteorological

-conditions or terrain

-may require the

-intercepting aircraft

-to reverse the

-positions and

-direction of turn

-given above in

-Series 1.

-Note 2

-If the intercepted

-aircraft is not able to

-keep pace with the

-intercepting aircraft,

-the latter is expected

-to fly a series of race-

-track patterns and to

-rock the aircraft each

-time it passes the

-intercepted aircraft.

-2 DAY or NIGHT - An You may DAY or NIGHT - Understood,
+Series INTERCEPTING Aircraft Signals Meaning INTERCEPTED Aircraft Responds Meaning 1 Arcraft Signals DAY or NIGHT - Rocking aircraft and flashing navigational lights at irregular intervals (and landing lights in the case of a helicopter) from a position slightly above and ahead of, and normally to the left of, the intercepted aircraft (or to the right if the intercepted aircraft is a helicopter) and, after acknowledgement, a slow level turn, normally to the left (or to the right in the case of a helicopter) on the desired heading.
+Note 1 Meteorological conditions or terrain may require the intercepting aircraft to reverse the positions and direction of turn given above in Series 1.
+Note 2 If the intercepted aircraft is not able to keep pace with the intercepting aircraft, the latter is expected to fly a series of race- track patterns and to rock the aircraft each time it passes the intercepted aircraft.
+You have been intercepted.
+Follow me.
+Aircraft Responds DAY or NIGHT - Rocking aircraft, flashing navigational lights at irregular intervals and following.
+Understood, will comply.
+2 DAY or NIGHT - An abrupt breakaway manoeuvre from the You may proceed.
+DAY or NIGHT - Rocking the aircraft.
+Understood, will comply.